Mistralys/mailcode/README.md

 $styler = Mailcode::create()->createStyler();
 ```

-Getting the raw CSS code without the `<style>` tag, for example to use in a compiled stylesheet file:
+Getting the raw CSS code without the `<style>` tag, for example, to use in a compiled stylesheet file:

 ```php
 use Mailcode\Mailcode;